umadhatri/CET-2/Day-7/stackNotes.md

 ## Stack implementation
 1. A stack is empty if the top value is '-1' (if implemeted using arrays)
 2. If an element is added, increment the top.
+3. If the memory of is full, then the stack is said to have overflown.
+4. Pop will remove the top-most element.
+Direct access of elements is not allowed in a stack.
+Elements can only be accessed by popping elements.